renatomaia/loski/doc/manual.md

 - `"reuseaddr"`: is `true` when address reuse is allowed for `socket`, or `false`otherwise.
 - `"dontroute"`: is `true` when routing facilities are disabled for `socket`, or `false` otherwise.

-Sockets of type `"connection"` accept the additional options:
+Sockets of type `"stream"` accept the additional options:

 - `"linger"`: is the number of seconds that `socket:close` can be delayed when there is pending data to be sent.
 - `"keepalive"`: is `true` when periodic transmission of messages is enabled for `socket`, or `false` otherwise.